The Fastnet Rock lighthouse is as famous in its way as Cape Horn, and just as notorious. Its history shows why

 So you may find it surprising if you’ve never sailed there yourself, or if you’ve raced there only to turn round and sail 250 miles back to Plymouth, to discover that the Fastnet Rock is just six miles from the Irish mainland and four miles from the closest island.
 With a fair wind you can be grasping your first pint of Murphy’s within the hour at Ciarán Danny Mike’s on Cape Clear or O’Sullivan’s in Crookhaven.

 It is geography that has made it so feared by mariners over the centuries.
-The Fastnet lighthouse stands on small outcrop of rock, off the first land that would have been seen for weeks for those crossing the Atlantic in years gone by.
-If their navigation was even slightly out….
+The Fastnet lighthouse stands on small outcrop of rock, off the first land that would have been seen for weeks for those sailing across the Atlantic in years gone by.
+If their navigation was even slightly out…

 Often shrouded in low cloud and beset by strong winds and seas from a succession of Atlantic lows, it was a place where ships could – and did – come to grief.